 2023 Most Focused Associate Degree Colleges for Graphic Design in District of Columbia

-This year’s “Schools for an Associate Highly Focused on Graphic Design Major in District of Columbia” ranking analyzed 2 colleges that offered a degree in graphic design.
-That schools that top this list have a program in graphic design in which the largest percentage of students at the school are enrolled.
+This year’s “Schools for an Associate Highly Focused on Graphic Design Major in District of Columbia” ranking looked at 2 colleges that offer degrees in a bachelor’s in graphic design.
+The colleges and universities that top this list are recognized because their graphic design program is one of the largest majors offered at the school.

 See our ranking methodology to learn more.